Conduent Breach Exposes Data From Government Programs

 "limited number of individuals."
 That number has since grown by approximately 25

-million. that's not "limited."
+million.
+That's not "limited."
 That's the population of Australia.
 Who Got Hit?
 The victims aren't abstract statistics.
 They're some of the most vulnerable

 people in America: SNAP Benefits Recipients Families relying on food assistance had their names, addresses, Social Security